redis/redis-doc/topics/modules-api-ref.md

                                                  uint64_t client_id);

 Deauthenticate and close the client.
 The client resources will not be be immediately freed, but will be cleaned up in a background job.
-This is the recommended way to deauthenicate a client since most clients can't handle users becoming deauthenticated.
+This is the recommended way to deauthenticate a client since most clients can't handle users becoming deauthenticated.
 Returns `REDISMODULE_ERR` when the client doesn't exist and `REDISMODULE_OK` when the operation was successful.

 The client ID is returned from the [`RedisModule_AuthenticateClientWithUser`](#RedisModule_AuthenticateClientWithUser) and [`RedisModule_AuthenticateClientWithACLUser`](#RedisModule_AuthenticateClientWithACLUser) APIs, but can be obtained through the CLIENT api or through server events.

 This function is not thread safe, and must be executed within the context of a command or thread safe context.